What is this course about?

 group, one per line.
 Do not include your names!

-An assignment is $n$ days late if it was not turned in within
+An assignment is $\lceil d \rceil$ days late if it is turned in $d$ fractional days late

 in total that can be distributed among the assignments (except the